 The Wesleyan Church founded Oklahoma Wesleyan University (OKWU) in order to provide higher education within a Christian environment primarily for Wesleyan youth.
-Its predecessor, Bartlesville Wesleyan College (BWC), was established on the Bartlesville campus as a result of a series of mergers, which included Colorado Springs Bible College (founded in 1910 in Colorado Springs, Colorado), Pilgrim Bible College (founded in 1917 in Pasadena, California), and Holiness Evangelistic Institute (founded in 1932 in El Monte, California and later named Western Pilgrim College).
+Its predecessor, Bartlesville Wesleyan College (BWC), was established on the Bartlesville campus as a result of a series of mergers, which included Rocky Mountain Missionary and Evangelistic School in 1905 which later became Colorado Springs Bible College (founded in 1910 in Colorado Springs, Colorado), Pilgrim Bible College (founded in 1917 in Pasadena, California), and Holiness Evangelistic Institute (founded in 1932 in El Monte, California and later named Western Pilgrim College).